Provably Fast and Space-Efficient Parallel Biconnectivity: Implementation Details

 \section{Implementation Details}

 We discuss some implementation details of \ouralgo{} in this section.

 \myparagraph{Connectivity.} Connectivity is used twice in \ouralgo{}.
 The only existing parallel CC implementation with good theoretical guarantee we know of is the SDB algorithm~\cite{SDB14} (an initial version of \gbbs{} is based on this algorithm).
 A recent paper by Dhulipala et al.~\cite{dhulipala2020connectit} gave 232 parallel CC implementations, many of which outperformed the SDB algorithm, but no analysis of work-efficiency was given.
 A more recent version of \gbbs{} uses the \texttt{UF-Async} algorithm in~\cite{dhulipala2020connectit} to compute CC.
-To achieve efficiency both in theory and in practice, \ouralgo uses the \defn{LDD-UF-JTB} algorithm from~\cite{dhulipala2020connectit} and we provide a new analysis that this algorithm is indeed theoretically-efficient.
+To achieve efficiency both in theory and in practice, \ouralgo uses the \defn{LDD-UF-JTB} algorithm from~\cite{dhulipala2020connectit} and we provide a new analysis for this algorithm to prove its theoretical efficiency.

 LDD-UF-JTB consists of two steps.
 It first runs a {low-diameter decomposition} (LDD) algorithm~\cite{miller2013parallel} to find a decomposition (partition of vertices) of the graph such that each component has a low diameter and the number of edges crossing different components is bounded.
 The second step is to use a {union-find structure} by Jayanti et al.~\cite{jayanti2019randomized} to union components connected by cross-component edges.
 We now show the bounds of this algorithm.